gulpetl/gulp-etl-savestate/README.md

 # gulp-etl-savestate #

-Extract STATE record from the Message Stream and (optionally) save it to a State File.
+Extract STATE record and generate STATE messages from records (optional) coming in at a save frequency from the Message Stream and (optionally) save it to a State File.

 ### Usage